guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/01-logging/README.md

 --------------------------------------------------------------------------------

-This configuration guide assumes that you have a Splunk Deployment Server (DS) that the Splunk Universal Forwarders sidecar containers will contact to retrieve specific configuration items.
+This configuration guide assumes that you have a Splunk Deployment Server (DS) that the Splunk Universal Forwarders sidecar containers will contact to retrieve its configuration such as inputs and outputs.

-Specially, your Deployment Server needs to deploy automatically the outputs configuration that provides the definition for your indexing layer. (outputs.conf)

-If you do not want to use a Deployment Server for this purpose, you can modify the following configuration and provides the outputs definition in a configMap. (see 02-kafka-brokers-splunk-inputs.yml/05-patch-shared-volume-and-splunk-uf.yml)

 ### Step 1: (Splunk secrets and configMap)